Analysis | The NCAA tournament’s most vulnerable top seeds that could make early exits

 Houston’s stingy defense comes with something of an asterisk, too, as it puts opponents on the foul line a ton.
 Only 11 teams this season allowed opponents to shoot free throws at a higher rate.
 (Free throw rate is the ratio of free throws a team takes divided by field goal attempts.)
 Astoundingly, Houston’s opponents converted on only 65.2 percent of those foul shots.
 Such was the case in Houston’s win over Texas Tech, when the Red Raiders (a 71 percent foul shooting team for the season) missed 11 of 24 free throws.

 A pleasant development for the Cougars?
 Their potential opponents on the way to the Elite Eight are mostly terrible at foul shooting.
-No. 10 Rutgers is the worst free throw shooting team in the entire tournament, and while seventh-seeded Clemson converts well from the foul line (76.5 percent), the Tigers are lousy at getting to the stripe, with the second lowest free throw rate in the field.
+No. 10 Rutgers is the worst free throw shooting team in the entire tournament, and while seventh-seeded Clemson converts well from the foul line (76.5 percent), the Tigers are lousy at getting to the stripe, with the second-lowest free throw rate in the field.

 Perhaps it wouldn’t be much of an upset, but that leaves No. 3 seed West Virginia as the team most likely to prematurely halt Houston’s run.
 Bob Huggins’s squad is terrific at getting to and converting from the foul line, doesn’t turn the ball over often and is the 13th best team in the nation on the offensive glass.